3loka/node-azure-layer/.github/app-readme.md

 This app is a node app deployed on Azure.
 All the CI/CD systems are configured so now you are set for development.

-You can access your deployed app here - TBD_APP_LINK
+You can access your deployed app here - https://TBD_APP_LINK